tadscottsmith/docker-trunk-recorder-dashboard/README.md

 ### Talkgroup Updates
 - Edit talkgroups.csv directly - changes are detected automatically
-- Update talkgroups through the web interface:
-  * Click on any talkgroup in the list to open its details
+- View talkgroup details by clicking on any entry in the list
-  * Edit the name, description, tag, or category
-  * Changes save automatically and sync to all connected browsers
-- New talkgroups are automatically discovered and added
+- New talkgroups are automatically discovered and added to the list

 ## Trunk Recorder Configuration